xul-ops/IOBE/Mesh2Occ/README.md

 **2. Modify the configuration file**

-- Open `utils/configs.py`.
-- Set the parameter `blender_path` to your local Blender installation path.
+- Open `utils/configs.py`, and set the parameter `blender_path` to your local Blender installation path.
 - Additional Blender-related variables can be found in both `configs.py` and `render_scene.py`.

 **3. Run the pipeline**